-The First Lady takes on Trump's 'obscene' behavior - CNN Video
+Michelle Obama takes on Trump's 'obscene' behavior - CNN Video

 MUST WATCH

-The First Lady takes on Trump's 'obscene' behavior
+Michelle Obama takes on Trump's 'obscene' behavior

-In a speech in Manchester, New Hampshire, First Lady Michelle Obama commented on the damage done to women by Donald Trump's comments.
+In a speech in Manchester, New Hampshire, Michelle Obama commented on the damage done to women by Donald Trump's comments.

 Source: CNN

-The First Lady takes on Trump's 'obscene' behavior
+Michelle Obama takes on Trump's 'obscene' behavior

 How Russian hackers could influence the election